Embassy co-founder, Sid Williams, writes on the charity’s journey to date.

 Each resident now rents with us.
 This way we end their homelessness on day 1.
 No more shelters.
 We have housed a chap who spent 7 years going from shelter to shelter and never made it to the top of the council housing list.
 We now interview people before they come to the program.
 This is great because we can find the ones who really want to get on top of their lives and who want to work.
 We have a real range of ability.
 One chap with us now found himself a job within a week of arriving but at the other end of the scale, one is illiterate even in his native Arabic and is trying to learn English.
 We currently have all but 2 either in work or just about to start a job.
 We are beginning to see jobs open up to the men again as lock down eases and we’ve even secured two jobs in the past week for men who have left us but lost work because of lockdown.
 We love working with local companies in

 One of our men was walking 30 minutes to work and yesterday evening they surprised him with the gift of a brand new bike to head home on!
 He was made up!
 I think everyone wants to be part of good news and to use their companies to make a difference.
 Churches, companied and individuals have also rallied around the Village.
-An incredible array of 15 companies have come together to get us as far as the planning submission for an entire village of 40 homes, sports facility, gardens and a village hall which will offer us offices, training kitchen, classroom, laundry and church.
+An incredible array of 15 companies have come together to help us create the plans for an entire village of 40 homes, sports facility, gardens and a village hall which will offer us offices, training kitchen, classroom, laundry and church.
 The design, engineering, architectural and planning team have put in a combined £250,000 of pro-bono work to get us this far.
 The police have done their work free of charge too.
 12 of the 40 homes are pledged so far and the village hall also has a sponsor.
-We haven’t even got planning yet!
 Construction companies are also piling in with offers to help build the village.
 It is truly remarkable how generous the city can be.
 Peel have offered us a 125 year lease with the first 10 being rent free.
 I wonder how many of these organisations have had a homeless person sleep in their doorway?

-The village is now at planning with Manchester City Council after receiving positive feedback from the local community and councillors through the public consultation and developing good relationships with the residents’ associations.
+Our plans for the village have now been approved by Manchester City Council after receiving positive feedback from the local community and councillors through the public consultation and developing good relationships with the residents’ associations.
 The Embassy Village won’t be a shelter or a substance rehab centre.
 The village is rented accommodation with tailored training and support and a limited stay time during which residents will use it is a springboard to move on to independent living elsewhere in Greater Manchester.
 The end goal for the majority of residents will be to see them living in private sector rental accommodation and not reliant upon benefits.
 This has got to be good for the individual, the pressure on council housing and wider society budget.

-I’m looking to find sponsors for the homes on the site.
+As we move towards getting spades in the ground to deliver Embassy Village, I’m looking to find sponsors for the homes on the site.
 This is an incredibly tangible thing to grant funds for.
 It’s a one off payment that will continue to support people for many years to come.
 Thus far we have pledges from a combination of companies and individuals to cover the cost of 12 of the 40 homes and also the village hall.
-Once we hopefully gain the planning permission for Embassy Village, securing more support will likely become easier.
 Logos of the companies granting these one off gifts will remain on the homes permanently.
 Many of the same companies are joining our corporate partners team with the vision of becoming employers of somebody from the future village.
 Other companies cannot budget for a home but are offering materials and services as gifts in kind for both the construction and ongoing operation of the site.